The C++ courses are offered in English

 Well, it depends.
 We call it a C/C++ course, but in the end that's just the

 vehicle we use for teaching principles of good software design.
-But then, this
+Which in the

 yes, we're teaching you how to drive a car, but for that we